rscipher001/creator_api/README.md

 ## How Payment works

-- Every payment system has a prepare stage
+- Every payment system has a preparation stage
 - A webhook for verification
 - Middle steps based on the payment platform

 ## How Stripe Payment Works

 - Create a payment intent
-- Send payment intent to frontend and generate UI
+- Send payment intent to front-end and generate UI
-- Complete payment from frontend and wait from webhook on back-end
+- Complete payment from front-end and wait from webhook on the back-end
 - On webhook, verify payment intent and complete payment

 ## How to test stripe payments locally